-Roundabouts improve traffic flow as they act as speed breakers and prevent accidents on four way lanes.
-However, it is important for drivers to understand how to use these roundabouts otherwise accidents can occur.
-In this post, our St. Louis car accident lawyer will discuss some important points regarding liability in a roundabout car crash.
+Roundabouts improve traffic flow as speed breakers and prevent accidents on four-way lanes.
+However, it is important for drivers to understand how to use these roundabouts; otherwise, accidents can occur.

-How to find out who is at the fault?
+How to find out who is at fault?

-While there are quite a few roundabouts in the St. Louis area, not many drivers know how to use them properly.
-These drivers tend to get confused and panic at the last moment thus causing an accident.
+While there are quite a few roundabouts in the St. Louis area, some drivers fail to understand how to use them properly.
+These drivers may get confused and panic at the last moment, thus causing an accident.

 Who has the right of way?

-You cannot always claim that the vehicle hitting from behind is at the fault but in the case of roundabouts, this is often the case.
-In a roundabout, following distances are short, so it is important to be extra careful in order to prevent rear end collisions while turning.
-If the distance is too short, the following vehicle is likely to collide with the leading vehicle, if the leading vehicle has to brake suddenly.
+You cannot always claim that the vehicle hitting from behind is at fault, but in the case of roundabouts, this is often the case.
+In a roundabout, the following distances are short, so it is important to be extra careful to prevent rear-end collisions while turning.
+If the distance is too short, the following vehicle is likely to collide with the leading vehicle if the leading vehicle has to brake suddenly.

 Changing lanes can also contribute to an accident

-It is important to know that changing lanes while driving can cause serious accidents.
-If someone was changing lanes, and there was an accident, the following car will often be able to hold the other driver liable.
-In a multi lane roundabout, it is the driver’s responsibility to know whether or not to enter a particular lane.
+It is important to understand that changing lanes while driving can cause serious accidents.
+If someone was changing lanes, and there was an accident, the following car would often be able to hold the other driver liable.
+In a multi-lane roundabout, it is the driver’s responsibility to know whether or not to enter a particular lane.

 If, by mistake, a driver enters the wrong lane and swerves sharply into the roundabout, it may cause accidents or cause a pileup.